ansys/pyansys-dev-guide/doc/source/library_description/packaging.rst

 Setup File
 ----------
 The `setup.py`_ file is the build script for ``setuptools``.
-It exposes dynamic metadata and contains package information, such as a description and the author and version.
+It exposes dynamic metadata and contains package information, such as a description, author, and version.
 In this file, the ``setuptools`` module is used to configure the metadata (as opposed to ``distutils``).

 .. code:: python